 - Official testing for SARS-CoV-2 in animals is currently performed only at the USDA National Veterinary Services Laboratory .
 At this time, official testing of animals is strictly controlled and may be pursued only following approval by state animal health and public health officials.

-Modification of veterinary appointment protocols—all animal patients
+Modification of clinic appointment protocols—all patients

 - Unless your jurisdiction is at a stage which allows for more routine services, reduce or postpone appointments that are not urgent or emergencies.